Peter-Staadecker/Through-The-Camera-Lens-Darkly/README.md

 # Through-The-Camera-Lens-Darkly
 A Javascript Photo Gallery

 This Javascript photo gallery can disply your photos to viewers world-wide on the web.
-You will need your own photos and web hosting (not supplied).
-The code underlying the gallery includes HTML, Javascript and CSS.
+You will need your own photos (am I being obvious?) and your own web hosting arrangements (not supplied).
+The code underlying the gallery includes HTML, Javascript, CSS and two teaspoons of .php.

 The pros and cons of this photo gallery include the following: